root-aj000/doc/docs/apps/sim/background/logs-webhook-delivery.ts.md

           subscriptionId,
           log,
         })
-        // Re-triggers the task for another attempt.

         return { success: false, retrying: true }
-        // Returns failure status with retry scheduled.
       }
     } catch (error: any) {
-      // This is the outer catch block, handling any unexpected errors that were not
-      // caught by the inner try-catch for the fetch operation itself. logger.error(`Webhook delivery ${deliveryId} encountered unexpected error`, {
+      logger.error(`Webhook delivery ${deliveryId} encountered unexpected error`, {
         error: error.message,
         stack: error.stack,
       })
-      // Logs the unexpected error, including stack trace for debugging.

       // Mark as failed for unexpected errors await db